Country guides

 Health

 Proof of yellow fever vaccination is required if travellers are arriving from Brazil, Democratic Republic of the Congo, or Uganda, or have transited through an airport in one of these countries.
-Vaccinations are recommended for hepatitis A and hepatitis B. There is a high risk of malaria in areas below 5,000 feet (1,500m), and there has been a dramatic increase in the number of reported cases of dengue fever, primarily in coastal and Amazon regions.
+Vaccinations are recommended for hepatitis A and hepatitis B. There's a high risk of malaria in areas below 5,000 feet (1,500m), and there has been a dramatic increase in the number of reported cases of dengue fever, primarily in coastal and Amazon regions.
 The best prevention is for visitors to cover up and use mosquito repellent liberally throughout the day.
 High altitude can affect some people's health so visitors to Quito (6,500 feet/2,800m), for example, are advised to take it easy for the first few days.
 Tap water should not be consumed; bottled water is available.
 Medical facilities are often inadequate, especially outside of Quito, and comprehensive medical insurance is highly recommended.

 Safety